-Seminar in Application of Respiratory Care Theory and Practice (2)
+RC 222 Seminar in Application of Respiratory Care Theory and Practice (2)

-Principles to prepare for the national credentialing exams.
+Synthesis of didactic and clinical information to assist students in preparing for national credentialing exams.
+Emphasis on problem solving and decision-making skills.
 Clinical simulations and mock written exams will be presented and reviewed.

-Prerequisite: RC 221
+Prerequisite: RC 221.

-Neonatal Clinical Training (7)
+RC 240 Neonatal Clinical Training (7)